 - From the vSphere Client console, start the backup proxy virtual machine.

-- Log on to the virtual machine with the default username and password.
+- Log on to the virtual machine with the root username and password.

 - On the Welcome screen, select GovCloud or Phoenix Public Cloud.